papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

 Before you can deploy your parachain on the Paseo TestNet, you'll need to meet the following requirements:

-[//]: <> (//TODO: Add links to the following items)

-- [Wallet]() - a Substrate-supported wallet to deploy and manage your parachain
-- [PAS Tokens]() - the native currency of the Paseo TestNet to pay for transaction fees
-- [Parachain Runtime]() - a fully operational blockchain capable of operating as a parachain
+- Parachain Runtime - a fully operational blockchain capable of operating as a parachain

 ## Select a Parachain ID